Cat grass

-Cat grass is a colloquial term for trays or pots of young cereal grasses, most commonly wheat (Triticum aestivum), barley (Hordeum vulgare), oat (Avena sativa), and sometimes rye (Secale cereale) that are grown indoors for cats to chew as environmental enrichment.
-"Cat grass" is distinct from catnip (Nepeta cataria), an aromatic mint whose leaves elicit rubbing and rolling behavior via iridoids (e.g., nepetalactone) rather than via ingestion.
+Cat grass is the colloquial term for trays or pots of young cereal grasses, most commonly wheat (Triticum aestivum), barley (Hordeum vulgare), oat (Avena sativa), and sometimes rye (Secale cereale), that are grown indoors for cats to chew.
+Catnip (Nepeta cataria) and other iridoid-rich plants are usually not included in the term, as they primarily elicit rubbing and rolling behavior rather than ingestion.